conda/conda-libmamba-solver/docs/dev/sharded.md

 these missing packages are a problem, virtual or no.

-The first draft of sharded repodata in `conda-libmamba-solver` literally generated classic `repodata.json` with only those packages to load in the solver, but now we convert each record into `libmamba` `PackageInfo` objects in memory instead.
+The first draft of sharded repodata in `conda-libmamba-solver` literally generated classic `repodata.json` with package subsets to load into the solver, but now we convert each record into `libmamba` `PackageInfo` objects in memory.

 By giving `libmamba` every possible dependency for a specific request, it has enough information to produce a solution.